-To date we have advised on 24 stores in 13 different countries.
+To date we have advised on over 30 stores internationally.
 These include stores in historical buildings and on new-build sites.

 Each store has an acoustic design that is tailored to meet its individual layout and design objectives.
 Typically, this has included consideration of factors such as: